 History of World Cloud Security Day

-Attackers are evolving their tactics to take advantage of the people that are using smartphones and tablets and the public internet to connect to the cloud.
-Instead of sending phishing emails to desktop computers, threat actors are tailoring social engineering campaigns using SMS text messages, social media apps, or any other apps with messaging functionalities.
+Threat actors continuously evolve their tactics to take advantage of remote workers who are using smartphones and tablets and the public internet to connect to the cloud.
+Instead of sending phishing emails to desktop computers, attackers are tailoring their social engineering campaigns using SMS text messages, social media apps, or any other apps with messaging functionalities.

 With countless cloud services, it has also become harder to keep tabs on the settings of each individual service as well as when to update.
-As a result, misconfigurations and vulnerabilities become more common, giving attackers another way to compromise your data in the cloud.
+As a result, misconfigurations and vulnerabilities become more common, giving attackers another way to compromise an organization’s or an individual’s data in the cloud.

 HOW TO CELEBRATE WORLD CLOUD SECURITY DAY